Tag: data

 Again, this comparison against the median income is merely the first step, and does not absolutely determine your eligibility for Chapter 7 or not.

-April 2025 Update: The numbers for the means test adjust on April 1, 2025 and will be used for the next part of 2025.
+2026 Update: The numbers for the means test adjusted back in November and will be used for the next part of 2026.

 chapter 13 debt limits